Josiah Gardner Abbott: Career

 Following his schooling, Abbott worked as a teacher and a lawyer, then became a member of the Massachusetts House of Representatives in 1836.
 In 1837, he was admitted to the bar and began practice in Lowell, the same year, he was elected to the house of representatives of his state, the youngest member of that body.
 He became a member of the Massachusetts State Senate from 1841 to 1842.
 He was an aide to Governor Marcus Morton in 1843.
 From 1850 to 1855 he was a master in chancery.
 He also served as a member of the Massachusetts state constitutional convention, justice of the superior court for Suffolk County, an overseer of Harvard University, and several times was the unsuccessful Democratic candidate for United States Senator.

 In 1860, Abbott declined an appointment to the Massachusetts Supreme Judicial Court, and in 1861 declined the Democratic nomination for state attorney general.
 He finally was victorious as a Democratic candidate for the United States House of Representatives, and served from July 28, 1876 to March 3, 1877.
 He was a member of the Electoral Commission created by the act of Congress approved January 29, 1877, to decide the presidential election of 1876.

 Upon leaving the Congress, he returned to the practice of law.
 His fifty years of active practice as a lawyer connected his name with some of the most celebrated litigations of his time.

 Personal life

 Abbott was married to Caroline Livermore (1814–1887), the daughter of U.S. Congressman Edward St. Loe Livermore.
-Both of Josiah and Caroline were descended from officers who served in the Continental Army during the American Revolutionary War.
+Both Josiah and Caroline were descended from officers who served in the Continental Army during the American Revolutionary War.
 Together, they were the parents of: